rydodd/SCRadioSoftwareK4KRW/Readme.md

 * The original software was created by Jack Purdum - W8TEE and Dennis Kidder - W6DQ
 * The original logic for controlling the DDS was written by Richard Visokey - AD7C
+* The original CW keyer logic was written by Steven T. Elliott - K1EL and later modified by Glen Popiel - KW5GP
+  I further modified it to restore some removed functionality
 * Thanks to Igor Mikolic-Torreira for his arduino-EventManager project which allowed me to persue an event driven approach to the application.